 My father spent five years as a Prisoner of War at Stalag VIIIB, Lamsdorf, Silesia in the far South-East of Germany (now Poland).
 In September 1940, along with many of the ordinary ranks of the captured British Army, he was moved from Lamsdorf to a work-camp.
 In his case it was a coal mine complex at Bytom, near Katowice (Arbeitskommando E72) where he was forced to work for the remainder of the war as a miner.
-By 1944 he had become fluent in German and was appointed the official E72 camp interpreter.
+By 1944 he had become fluent in German and was appointed the camp interpreter.

 Between January and April 1945, he was on the ‘Long March’ across Poland and Czechoslovakia into Southern Germany, although like his other wartime experiences, this was never really spoken about.
 We do know that he met the advancing American army in April 1945 and that his Liberation Questionnaire was signed on 30th April 1945.

-On his return to England, age 26 and after five years in captivity that included heavy labour in a German coal mine and culminating in the Long March, a 500-mile forced march across Eastern Europe, my father would have learnt that his youngest brother (who he would not have seen since March 1940) had committed suicide in 1946 whilst on active service in India.
+On his return to England, age 26 and after five years in captivity that included heavy labour in a German coal mine and culminating in the Long March, a 500-mile forced march across Eastern Europe, my father would have learnt that his youngest brother Geoffrey West (who he would not have seen since March 1940) had committed suicide in 1946 whilst on active service in India.

 Retracing his steps

 This was a trip my father proposed that he and I could do together after his retirement as a Consultant Psychiatrist in the 1980’s, but which we never managed to achieve in his lifetime.
-Based on his military record, I’ve added brief details about his captivity and liberation, as well as the fate of the 140th Regiment after Dunkirk.
+Based on his military record, I’ve added details about his captivity and liberation, as well as the fate of his 140th Regiment after Dunkirk.

 As well as the information and map referencing from Guided Battlefield Tours, this account is based on the War Diaries of 140th Field Regiment written by one of the senior officers of 367 Battery, Major Nevill Christopherson M.C., who was injured at Cassel and captured on the 30th May 1940.
 In addition, I have referenced the established historical accounts and the 1941 book entitled ‘Grand Party‘ written by another of the Regiment’s senior officers and the Commander of 366 Battery, Lieutenant-Colonel Graham Brooks.